Kim Little: Melbourne City FC (loan), 2015–2016

-On 4 February, Little announced that she would not return to Melbourne City for the 2016–2017 season, saying her time in the W-League was "a one year thing for me" and citing other priorities in October 2016, which she later announced as her transfer from Seattle Reign FC to Arsenal L.F.C.
+On 4 February, Little announced that she would not return to Melbourne City for the 2016–2017 season, saying her time in the W-League was "a one year thing for me" and citing other priorities in October 2016, which she later announced as her transfer from Seattle Reign FC to Arsenal.

 Return to Arsenal, 2017–present

 In May 2017, Little sustained a rupture to her cruciate ligament during training with Arsenal, missing the better part of the season.
 On 14 March 2018, in the FA WSL Continental Tyres Cup final, Arsenal defeated Manchester City 1–0 to claim their fifth title.

 Little suffered a fracture to a fibula during a 5–0 win against Chelsea in October 2018.
 The match officials were criticised for failing to send off Chelsea's Drew Spence, whose "heavy tackle" had injured Little.
 It was estimated that the injury would prevent her from playing for 10 weeks.
 Arsenal won the 2018–19 Super League, their first league championship in seven years.

 Little signed a new contract with Arsenal in August 2019.
 She underwent surgery on an injured foot in February 2020.